-Forest farmer activities in planting, managing, developing, and sustainably utilizing plantation forests assist policy and decisionmakers, land use planners, environmental analysts, forest conservation and management experts to consider socio-economic, bio-physical, and institutional indicators that directly and indirectly effect the dependencies of local communities on forests and their levels of participation on management activities (Sukwika et al., 2018; Sukwika et al., 2020; Tadesse & Teketay, 2020; Van Gossum et al., 2011).
+Forest farmer activities in planting, managing, developing, and sustainably utilizing plantatio forests assist policy and decisionmakers, land use planners, environmental analysts, fore conservation and management experts to consider socio-economic, bio-physical, and institution indicators that directly and indirectly effect the dependencies of local communities on forests an their levels of participation on management activities (Sukwika et al., 2018; Sukwika et al., 2020 Tadesse & Teketay, 2020; Van Gossum et al., 2011).

-Research experience has found the benefits of the analysis by using PLS-SEM i.e. it does not need a large sample size that can cover hundreds or even thousands, it can simply use few observations.
+Research experience has found the benefits of the analysis by using PLS-SEM i.e. need a large sample size that can cover hundreds or even thousands, it can simply uses few observations.
 This research experience was also proven by Kock (2014) who stated that a measure of the magnitude of an effect is independent of the size of the sample analyzed.
 Other research experiences by Goodhue et al. (2012) proved that the minimum sample size on the PLS-SEM test is capable of achieving an acceptable power level.
-While the Kock and Hadaya (2018) study has proven that the reliability of PSL-SEM using the inverse square root method and Monte-Carlo found that the inverse square root method is particularly attractive.
-The implications of the research results is consistent with these findings, it is our recommendation for PLS-SEM users to use the inverse square root method for minimum sample size estimation.
+While the Kock dan Hadaya (2018) research has proven that the reliability of PSL-SEM using the inverse square root method and monte-carlo found that the inverse square root method is particularly attractive.
+The implications of the research results is consistent with these findings, it is our recommendation for PLS-SEM users used the inverse square root method for minimum sample size estimation.
 By doing so, those researchers will generate estimates that are both fairly precise and safe, with both normal and non-normal data.

-In 2012, Costa et al. compared the potential PLS regression and ordinary linear regression for accurate modelling of forest work, with special reference to wood chipping, wood extraction and the continuous harvesting of short rotation coppice.
+Costa et al. (2012) compared the potential of PLS regression and ordinary linear regression for accurate modelling of forest work, with special reference to wood chipping, wood extraction and the continuous harvesting of short rotation coppice.
 Compared to linear regression, PLS regression allowed producing models that better fit the original data.
 By producing alternative models, PLS regression may provide additional - and not alternative - ways of reading the data.
 Ideally, a comprehensive data analysis could include both ordinary and PLS regression and proceed from their results in order to get a better understanding of the phenomenon under examination.